- Fee assured

 - Video and telephone consultations

 On completing core training in Obstetrics and Gynaecology in Northern Ireland I was appointed to a minimal access fellowship/Royal College of Surgeons in Ireland lecturer position in West Sussex, England and Dublin, Ireland.
 In this 2 year period of special training I developed expertise in minimally invasive techniques and attained competency in total laparoscopic hysterectomy, adnexal surgery, myomectomy, surgical treatment of endometriosis and hysteroscopic procedures such as endometrial resection, myomectomy and septum/adhesion resection.
 I became proficient in outpatient diagnosis and management of menstrual disorders, post-menopausal bleeding and cervical pre-cancer.
-Acquiring these skills in an established outpatient hysteroscopy unit convinced me of the advantages for women and their families of avoiding the operating theatre, anaesthesia, and socio-economic disruption.

 Areas of interest